svoip/RowItem/README.md

 You have a basic view, you return a `row item`.
 You have a collection view, you return a `row item`.

+ ### Features
+ -`carousel` or horizontally scrollable content, -`grid` or vertically scrollable content,
+ -`custom` where you return the view you want instead.

 ### How it works with UICollectionViews
   We all know that `UICollectionView` layouts come in 2 flavors, "vertical" and "horizontal".
 ```swift